lidofinance/easy-track/specification.md

 **EasyTrack contract** is the main contract, which implements the Easy Track voting mechanism.
 EasyTrack contract inherits from several OpenZeppelin contracts:

-- [AccessControlUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/2af7375b7b2f82224272d823c1151d4d5d0633c4/contracts/access/AccessControlUpgradeable.sol) - to restrict access to some methods only to a set of admin addresses. **Admin of Easy Track** - is an address granted with `DEFAULT_ADMIN_ROLE`.
+- [AccessControl](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/0c4de6721d9668d7b5b2c5a9400fd0b2a5e8de90/contracts/access/AccessControl.sol) - to restrict access to some methods only to a set of admin addresses. **Admin of Easy Track** - is an address granted with `DEFAULT_ADMIN_ROLE`.
 By default, Admin of Easy Track will be Aragon's Voting address.
-- [PausableUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/2af7375b7b2f82224272d823c1151d4d5d0633c4/contracts/security/PausableUpgradeable.sol) - to implement the ability to freeze enactment and creation of motions.
+- [Pausable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/0c4de6721d9668d7b5b2c5a9400fd0b2a5e8de90/contracts/security/Pausable.sol) - to implement the ability to freeze enactment and creation of motions.
 Pausing allowed for addresses with role `PAUSE_ROLE` and unpausing – for addresses with role `UNPAUSE_ROLE`.
 By default, both roles are assigned to the Admin of Easy Track.
-- [UUPSUpgradable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/9fbc1d71c0ed4c68a0bc160c69df1f85e94d2d8e/contracts/proxy/utils/UUPSUpgradeable.sol) - to implement upgradability.
-Make upgrades only allowed to the Admin of Easy Track.

 Easy Track is strongly inspired by Aragon's Voting and based on Aragon's [EVMScripts](https://hack.aragon.org/docs/aragonos-ref#evmscripts-1) concept.
-Execution of EVMScripts is performed by standalone EVMScriptExecutor contract, which can be called only by EasyTrack and Aragon's Voting contracts.
+Execution of EVMScripts is performed by standalone EVMScriptExecutor contract, which can be called only by EasyTrack contract.
 Implementation of EVMScriptExecutor used in EasyTrack contract delegates execution of EVMScripts to Aragon's [CallsScript](https://github.com/aragon/aragonOS/blob/v4.0.0/contracts/evmscript/executors/CallsScript.sol#L25) executor.

 As opposed to Aragon's Voting, EasyTrack contract doesn't allow to pass EVMScripts directly, and uses standalone **EVMScript factory** contracts to create EVMScripts. **EVMScript factory** - is a special contract, which implements [IEVMScriptFactory](#ievmscriptfactory) interface.
 Each EVMScript factory has to be registered in the EasyTrack contract before it can be used for motion creation.
 Registration of EVMScript factory contracts is allowed only to Admins of Easy Track.